Last updated on April 10th, 2022 at 10:41 pm

 Are you tired of the price of hotel rooms making weekend getaways too expensive for your budget?
 The answer to your money problems might be sitting in your driveway–your minivan.

-A minivan can easily be converted into a comfy camper for two.
-You can park it not just in campgrounds, but in free spots like rest areas, Walmart, BLM land, National Forest land and more.
-Here are ten essential items for building a minivan camper that can make your next road trip possible on the smallest of budgets.
+A minivan can easily be converted into a comfy camper.
+You can park it not just in campgrounds, but in free spots like rest areas, Walmart, BLM land, national forest land, and more.
+Here are twelve essential items for building a minivan camper that can make your next road trip possible on the smallest of budgets.

-10 Essential Items For Building A Minivan Camper
+12 Essential Items For Building The Best Minivan Camper

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See disclosure page for more information)